MarcosVasconcellosJr/PUCC-AC-HVEM_PipelineCPU/README.md

 # Install instructions

-1. Clone or download zip our project via github, or just go to the releases tab and download the zip of the most atualized version.</br >
+1. Clone or download zip our project via github, or just go to the releases tab and download the zip of the most updated version.</br >
 2. With the [Intel Quartus Prime](http://fpgasoftware.intel.com/?edition=lite) installed, open the project .qpf file</br >
 3. Compile and simulate the CPU</br >